-The griddle fits a single pan support, front to back (Fig. 2.11).
+The griddle fits the left-hand pan support, front to back (Fig. 2.11).
 It is designed for cooking food on directly.
 DO NOT use pans of any kind on it.
 The griddle surface is non-stick and metal cooking utensils (e.g. spatulas) will damage the surface.
 Use heat resistant plastic or wooden utensils.